GaryJC/GarminWatchApp/src/redback-backend/README.md

 ### Garmin app api:
-#### 1. You need to create a new app in the developerportal of garmin.
+#### 1. You need to create a new app in the developer portal of garmin.
 https://developerportal.garmin.com/
  ![image](https://user-images.githubusercontent.com/39297807/164959564-9fec2399-93c9-4da5-94a6-650567b3544c.png)
 #### 2. Then you need to write down the consumerkey and consumerSececret